Staying alert to control the virus

-The Government have updated their advice regarding staying at home to stop the spread of coronavirus.
-(Correct as of 29/05/20)
+The Government has updated its advice regarding how to stop the spread of coronavirus (Updated 30/07/20).

 Here are the current key messages:

-- Follow current national guidance and stay at home as much as you can if you have a long-term condition, are pregnant, or aged 70 or over.
+- Follow current national guidance: take particular care to minimise contact with those outside of your household if you have a long-term condition, are pregnant, or aged 70 or over.

 - Self-isolate if you or anyone in your household has symptoms.